ajjahn/puppet-samba/README.md

 3. Commit your changes (`git commit -am 'Added some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

-## Module modified

-Added "map to guest" in samba::server

 ## License